torkelo/dieterblog/content/post/graphite-statsd-gotchas.md

 Furthermore, during aggregation (say, aggregating 10 minutely points into 10min points), each 10 minutes taken together get assigned the timestamp that precedes those 10 intervals.
+> Torkel's comment
+> wont the get the timestgamp of the first 1min point?

 So essentially, graphite likes to show metric values before they actually happened, especially after aggregation, whereas other tools rather use a timestamp that is too late rather than too soon.
 As a monitoring community, we